Google Code for Remarketing Tag - Bloom

 If you have been selected to receive a bursary, you will be informed via your McGill email about 10 – 12 weeks after the application deadline.

 Decisions as to bursaries granted and amounts awarded are final.
+SCS retains the right to cancel a student’s Bursary payment upon it’s discretion.

 Payment schedules are determined at the School’s discretion.
 All payments will be deposited in your Minerva account in one lump sum, in Canadian funds.

 Deposits will be made after the Add/Drop date.
 If you withdraw from your courses or program, the funds will not be issued.
+If you are not an active student of the School you cannot receive a Bursary.

 All funds issued must be used towards tuition.
 You will still be responsible for the payment of all costs charged to your account, and bursary payments may not correlate with tuition deadlines.